 This sheet displays the service ladders used by the JMP for global monitoring.
-The ladders show the service level estimates for the year 2019.
+The ladders show the service level estimates for the year 2023, or the most recent year with estimates available.
 This is a good place to start viewing the Country File, to quickly see which parameters have estimates and which ones don't.
 Note that in some cases the information available only allowed estimation of the no services level of the ladder, or only the basic services level, or no service levels at all could be estimated.
 In such cases the ladders are coloured grey to indicate that insufficient information was available.
 The estimates shown in the ladders are also displayed in the tables below the ladders, along with the reference year.